 If the court finds that you violated a condition of probation, it may revoke, modify, or continue probation no less than 7 and no more than 20 days after determining that a violation occurred.
 During this final “disposition hearing” is when you can present evidence to attempt to convince the court to continue probation rather than sentence you to a term of incarceration.

-Having an attorney on board for your probation revocation proceedings is incredibly important.
+Having a Phoenix criminal defense attorney on board for your probation revocation proceedings is incredibly important.
 Often an attorney may counsel you to admit to certain violations in order to help convince the judge to not sentence you to prison.
 And if a revocation hearing needs to be held then you need an aggressive, experienced attorney by your side to help prove that you did not, in fact, violate the terms of your probation.